CSC1-1101-TTh9-S21/ps7/README.md

 ### Mac

-1. On a Mac, go to the magnifying glass in the upper right corner and type `Terminal`.
+1. On a Mac, use Spotlight Search (i.e., the magnifying glass that's usually in the upper right corner) and type `Terminal`.
 Then launch the Terminal app that it finds for you.
 2. A boring plain text window will open.
 At the prompt, type:

 ```